A question I get asked often is how do I work with a WordPress developer as a designer?

 How will the client be using the site?

 Will your client be the main the user?
-Will they be updating a lot of the content or is assigned to someone else?
+Will they be updating a lot of the content on their own or will it be someone else?
 Knowing this information can help your WordPress developer build elements that won’t frustrate the client.

 Is the design part of a redesign?